-When it comes to the most important skills required to be an assembly/production worker, we found that a lot of resumes listed 25.0% of assembly/production workers included assembly line, while 7.6% of resumes included assembly instructions, and 6.7% of resumes included particular production process.
+When it comes to the most important skills required to be an assembly/production worker, we found that a lot of resumes listed 30.9% of assembly/production workers included assembly line, while 9.5% of resumes included production process, and 9.0% of resumes included safety guidelines.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming an assembly/production worker, one of the first things to consider is how much education you need.
 We've determined that 8.6% of assembly/production workers have a bachelor's degree.
 In terms of higher education levels, we found that 0.8% of assembly/production workers have master's degrees.
 Even though some assembly/production workers have a college degree, it's possible to become one with only a high school degree or GED.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of machine operator you might progress to a role such as technician eventually.
 Later on in your career, you could end up with the title operations manager.

 There are several types of assembly/production worker, including: